harry-thorpe/demix_check/README.md

 ## Modes

-There are 3 ways to run the pipeline, which are specified with the ```--mode_setup```, ```--mode_check```, ```--mode_run``` options.
+There are 3 ways to run the pipeline - these are specified with the ```--mode_setup```, ```--mode_check```, ```--mode_run``` options.

 ### setup

 The setup mode sets up the reference set/s for use with the pipeline.
 A reference set consists of a set of assemblies with labels, as would normally be used with mSWEEP/mGEMS.
 For the demix_check pipeline, each reference set is stored in a separate folder, and the name of the folder defines the name of the reference set.
 This folder must contain a file named ref_info.tsv, which is a tab separated file with information about the isolate names, clusters, and the location of the reference assemblies.
-For example, a reference for Klebsiella pneumoniae may be stored as follows:
+For example, a reference set for Klebsiella pneumoniae may be stored as follows:

 ```
 ref_dir/Kpne
 ref_dir/Kpne/ref_info.tsv
 ```

-where the contents of ```ref_dir/Kpne/ref_info.tsv``` have the header names [id, cluster, assembly]:
+where the contents of ```ref_dir/Kpne/ref_info.tsv``` has the header names [id, cluster, assembly]:

 ```
 id  cluster assembly